MarkCodable/MarkCodable/README.md

 ### Configuration

-Markdown is a viable alternative to json or yml files, especially for mulitple configuration entries like per-environment or per-domain configurations, for example:
+Markdown is a viable alternative to json or yml files, especially for multiple configuration entries like per-environment or per-domain configurations, for example:

 ```text
 | environment | host      | port | user | schema |